— Aftercare Guide

 • Wash hands before touching your tattoo.

-• No scratching, picking, or peeling!
-Let it flake naturally.
+• No scratching, picking, or peeling — let it flake naturally.

 • Avoid soaking (bath, pool, sauna) until fully healed.

-• Avoid direct sun/tanning and use clothing as protection while healing.
+• Avoid direct sun and tanning; use clothing as protection while healing.

 Hint

-You don’t have to buy expensive tattoo aftercare cream.
-You can also use Bepanthen or Tattoo cream from dm or Rossmann.
+You don't have to buy expensive tattoo aftercare cream.
+You can also use Bepanthen, or Tattoo cream from dm or Rossmann.

 Second skin is a clear medical film that covers your tattoo, keeps out bacteria, and protects it from friction.
-It also keeps your tattoo moist—which helps healing.
+It also keeps your tattoo moist — which helps healing.
 Seeing some ink or fluid collect under the film?
 That's totally normal.

-1. First 24 hours
+First 24 hours

 • Keep the film on unless your artist told you otherwise.